-2.8 Functionalization of optical fibers
+2.9 Functionalization of optical fibers

-The recent development in thin films deposition technique enables the fiber surface modification with nano-coating layers and exploits the phenomena of surface plasmon resonance (SPR) [41,42], localized surface plasmon resonance (LSPR) [43,44] and lossy mode resonance (LMR)[45] for the surrounding medium change measurements through the shift of the plasmonic resonance position [46-48].
-However, the strong influence of uniformity and thickness of the metal coating on sensing performance together with complicated and high-cost thin-films deposition process makes these types of sensors not always optimal [43,49].
+The recent development in thin films deposition technique enables the fiber surface modification with nano-coating layers and exploits the phenomena of surface plasmon resonance (SPR) [45,46], localized surface plasmon resonance (LSPR) [47,48] and lossy mode resonance (LMR)[49] for measuring changes in the surrounding medium through the shift of the plasmonic resonance position [50-52].
+However, the strong influence of uniformity and thickness of the metal coating on sensing performance together with complicated and high-cost thin-films deposition process makes these types of sensors not always optimal for the applications there fast and easy sensing is needed [47,53].
 The necessity to cover the whole sensor surface prevents the work with low analyte volume that is crucial in bio-applications (Figure 2.11).

 Figure 2-11: Optical fiber sensor based on SPR.
 Illustration of the working principle of the fiber-based SPR sensor.
-The shift of the plasmon resonant wavelength is associated with the change in the refractive index of the sample (δn) defining the resonant condition [48]
+The shift of the plasmon resonant wavelength is associated with the change in the refractive index of the sample (δn) defining the resonant condition [52]

-Among the different structures of OFSs and related microstructures [50], the sensors based on geometry-modified fibers (D-shaped, polished, etched and tapered) [46,51-53], grating-assisted fibers [54] and MOF [55,56] represent three the most developed OFS groups (Figure 2.12).
+Among the different structures of optical fiber sensors (OFSs) and related microstructures [54], the sensors based on geometry-modified fibers (D-shaped, polished, etched and tapered) [50,55-57], grating-assisted fibers [58] and MOF [59,60] represent three the most developed OFS groups (Figure 2.12).

 Figure 2-12: An overview of different structure modified optical fibers.
-(I) Geometrymodified optical fibers: (a) unclad, etched, (b) side-polished, D-shaped fibers, (c) hetero-core structures, (d) U-shaped fibers and (e) arrayed fiber end face.
+(I) Geometry-modified optical fibers: (a) unclad, etched, (b) side-polished, D-shaped fibers, (c) hetero-core structures, (d) U-shaped fibers and (e) arrayed fiber end face.
 (II) Grating-assisted fibers.
-(III) Specialty fibers [46].
+(III) Specialty fibers.
+Adapted from [50].

 Nevertheless, the major challenge of the first two sensor structures is the low sensitivity for detecting small biomolecules and low analyte concentration.
-At the same time, such surface modifications as cladding removing, side polishing and fiber tapering leading to the enhanced detection sensitivity suffer from poor mechanical stability and complicated fabrication processes [11,49].
+At the same time, such surface modifications as cladding removing, side polishing and fiber tapering leading to the enhanced detection sensitivity suffer from poor mechanical stability and complicated fabrication processes [11,53].

-Recently, HC-MOFs or holey fibers, which structure is defined by an array of airchannels, running through the whole fiber length, have been extensively studied, using their unique characteristics to create highly sensitive chemical and biological sensors with an application in different fields of biophotonics, chemistry, and life science.
-To date, the major efforts in the functionalization of hollow-core microstructured optical fibers (HC-MOFs) have been aimed at using three techniques: high pressure chemical vapor deposition, direct fiber drawing and layer-by-layer (LbL) assembly [9].
-The first two methods are used to form coatings of plasmonic nanoparticles for Raman-microscopy-assisted and optofluidic refractive index sensing [20,57,58] while the LbL assembly allows coatings made of different functional nanoparticles and polymer nanofilms for in-fiber multispectral optical sensing [14] and label-free detection of target analytes [59].
+Recently, HC-MOFs or holey fibers with the structure defined by an array of airchannels, running through the whole fiber length, have been extensively studied, using their unique characteristics to create highly sensitive chemical and biological sensors with an application in different fields of biophotonics, chemistry, and life science.
+To date, the major efforts in the functionalization of the hollow-core microstructured optical fibers (HC-MOFs) have been aimed at using three techniques: high pressure chemical vapor deposition, direct fiber drawing and layer-by-layer (LbL) assembly [2].
+The first two methods are used to form coatings of plasmonic nanoparticles for Raman-microscopy-assisted and optofluidic refractive index sensing [21,61,62] while the LbL assembly allows coatings made of different functional nanoparticles and polymer nanofilms for in-fiber multispectral optical sensing [14] and label-free detection of target analytes [63].